draghuram/kubedrutil/README.md

 # kubedrutil

-Utility container used by kubedr for standing up resources / troubleshooting in K8S.
+kubedrutil is a 'helper' container used by kubedr for standing up resources / troubleshooting in K8S.

+## Instructions

+To build:
+`